Bee care - what can we do to help them?

 5. Buy raw honey from trusted beekeepers

-When you purchase genuine honey products, you’re not only supporting these hard-working beekeepers—you’re also getting the (delicious) benefits of raw honey.
+When you purchase genuine honey products, you’re supporting these hard-working beekeepers and getting the (delicious) benefits of raw honey.
 As a bonus, raw honey straight from the hive is unheated, unpasteurised, and undiluted, which means it’s packed with antioxidants, vitamins, and minerals.

-** If there is a beehive accidentally landed on your balcony, don’t freak out!
+** Don’t freak out if a beehive accidentally lands on your balcony!
 They are not harmful; most probably, they are just tired.
 Bees are not pests; please don’t call pest control (they will kill them).
-If you can spare that part of your garden or balcony, let them bee.
+Let them be if you can spare that part of your garden or balcony.
 They won’t stay for long.
 If that is not possible, please call a local beekeeper who can find a new home for them.
 Search for Beekeepers Association or a bee farm.
 Thank you!